Banks & Insurance

 dwpbank relies on FACT24 for automated alerting services in the event of an emergency

 - The company wanted to react quickly across the entire company in the event of a high-risk situation, outage of a critical IT application or other important resource.

 - Previously, it was not possible to log the details of the different stages of alerting and activities performed.
 The company wished to change this in the future.

 - With the alerting and conference service FACT24, specialists and members of the crisis management team could be alerted on a variety of user devices within minutes.
 It means that the appropriate employees with the right skills can be coordinated thanks to qualifications-based alerting.

 - FACT24 is audit-compliant and makes all important information on alerting and the activities performed available for documentation and analysis purposes later on.

 Losses mitigated, clients reassured, and lessons learned

-Augentius found itself caught up in the London Bridge atrocity, a terrorist attack that took place on 3rd June 2017.
+Augentius, that has been part of IQ-EQ since the end of 2018, found itself caught up in the London Bridge atrocity, a terrorist attack that took place on 3rd June 2017.
 As a result of this, the London office building was immediately evacuated and closed, while emergency services treated casualties and police gathered forensic evidence.
 Faced with denial of access to its premises, Augentius activated its disaster recovery and business continuity plans.